landonma/Data-Management-Templates-Project/Documentation_Template/Documentation_Template_exampe.md

 **This is a fictional data set created to serve as an example of how to use the Documentation Template created for the OSU Data Managment Templates Project.
-Some of the people, grants, and links are fictional**
+Some of the people, grants, and links are fictional.**
 This documentation file was generated on  2019-03-05 by Mark Landon